darrenvechain/thorgo/README.md

 # Thor GO SDK

-The Thor GO SDK is a Golang library designed to provide an easy and intuitive way to interact with the VechainThor blockchain.
-It simplifies blockchain interactions, making it straightforward for developers to build and manage applications on VechainThor.
+`thorgo` is a Golang library designed to provide an easy and intuitive way to interact with the VeChainThor blockchain.
+It simplifies blockchain interactions, making it straightforward for developers to build and manage applications on VeChainThor.

 ## Key Features

-- **Easy-to-Use Interface**: Provides a simple and accessible API for VechainThor interactions.
+- **Easy-to-Use Interface**: Provides a simple and accessible API for VeChainThor interactions.
 - **Blockchain Interaction**: Facilitates transactions, smart contract interactions, and more.
 - **Golang Support**: Leverages the power and efficiency of Go for blockchain development.